Study of visible-light emission in pure and methane-doped liquid argon: Experimental setup

 The cryogenic chamber operated in the single-phase mode was composed of two gaps: that of drift (with low electric field, namely drift field $F_d$), 48~mm thick, and that of induction (with high electric field, $F_i$), 22~mm thick.
 To form these gaps, the electrodes made from THGEMs (Thick Gas Electron Multipliers,~\cite{Breskin09}) were used: see Fig.~\ref{fig_setup}.
 The drift gap was formed by a cathode electrode, field-shaping electrodes and THGEM0.
 The induction gap was formed by THGEM0 and THGEM1, the latter acting as an anode.
 In the two-phase mode the induction gap was divided into two: that of extraction (with high electric field, $F_{extr}$), 9~mm thick, located between THGEM0 and liquid level, and that of electroluminescence (with high electric field, $F_{EL}$), 13~mm thick, located between the liquid level and THGEM1.
 The liquid level was calculated from the amount of condensed Ar using CAD software and was verified using THGEM1 as a capacitive liquid level meter.

 Two different types of spectral devices were used in the measurements.
 Four compact cryogenic PMTs R6041-506MOD~\cite{Bondar15PMT} were located on the perimeter of the induction (or extraction/electroluminescence) gap and electrically insulated from it by an acrylic box.
 Another spectral device was a 5$\times$5 SiPM matrix, composed from SiPMs of MPPCs 13360-6050PE type~\cite{hamamatsu} with an active area of 6$\times$6~mm$^2$ each and channel pitch of 1~cm.
+The PMTs and SiPM matrix were protected from the TPC electric fields using grounded metal meshes in front of them.
+The independence of their gain characteristics from the electric field was confirmed in experiment.

 Fig.~\ref{fig_spectra} (top) shows the spectral characteristics of the detector, namely the Photon Detection Efficiency (PDE) of SiPMs, Quantum Efficiency (QE) of PMTs, transmittance of the UV and ordinary acrylic plate in front of the PMTs and SiPM matrix, respectively.
 Taking into account the transmission of the acrylic plates, the PMTs and SiPM matrix were sensitive in the range of 270-650~nm and 360-1000~nm, respectively.
 The spectral devices were insensitive to the VUV, since no WLS was used in the experimental setup.